luckykid1993/luckykid1993.github.io/_posts/2022-05-16-Which-were-the-most-popular-programming-languages-in-2017.md

 Rust is a multi-paradigm, general-purpose programming language designed for performance and safety, especially safe concurrency.
 Syntactically similar to C++,Rust is notable for enforcing memory safety — that is, that all references point to valid memory — without requiring the use of a garbage collector or reference counting like other memory-safe languages.
 Memory safety is enforced by the compiler's borrow checker, which tracks object lifetime and variable scope as references are passed throughout the program.
-Rust is considered a systems programming language with mechanisms for low-level memory management, but also offers high-level features such as functional programming. (https://en.wikipedia.org/wiki/Rust_(programming_language)
+Rust is considered a systems programming language with mechanisms for low-level memory management, but also offers high-level features such as functional programming. [wiki](https://en.wikipedia.org/wiki/Rust_(programming_language))

-For more information, please visit Rust's homepage https://www.rust-lang.org/
+For more information, please visit Rust's [homepage](https://www.rust-lang.org)

 # Conclusion